snbadeaux/SQLAlchemy-Challenge/README.md

-# SQLAlchemy-Challenge<br>
+# SQLAlchemy-Challenge<br><br>

 Instructions<br>

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
-The following sections outline the steps that you need to take to accomplish this task.<br>
+The following sections outline the steps that you need to take to accomplish this task.<br><br>

 Part 1: Analyze and Explore the Climate Data<br>